About the Documentary

 Serving with Pride, is a not-for-profit network organization that provides affirmation and support for 2SLGBTQ+ identified law enforcement personnel, as well as training and education to police services and law enforcement across Ontario.
 We are grateful for the official support of SWP.

-Technical production is provided in-kind by DFF Productions, Aaron Sheedy, Carla Sheedy and Shane Morrison.
+Technical production is provided by DFF Productions, Aaron Sheedy, Carla Sheedy and Shane Morrison.

 Dr. Blair Niblett, Trent University supports the project as an academic consultant.